-Whether you’re hipping together some quick grub for your climbing buddies or planning a romantic getaway in the great outdoors, camp food is important.
+Whether you’re whipping up some grub for your climbing buddies or planning an extended getaway in the great outdoors, camp food is important.
 And how you prepare is key.

 Knives don’t make the chef, but having top-notch tools to help you wrangle your next dish outside certainly do help.
-We’ve rounded up the best camping cooking gear and backpacking accessories to help you make the perfect meal right beside the truck or 20 miles from it.
+We’ve rounded up the best camping cooking gear and backpacking accessories to help you make the perfect meal beside the car or 20 miles from it.

 Best Cooking Gear for Car Camping